iamrahill7/movie-recommender/README.md

 The Movies Dataset contains metadata for 45,000 movies from TMDb (The Movie Database), including user ratings, genres, and cast information.

 - [The Movies Dataset on Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset)

+## How to Get the API Key?
+1. **Create an Account:** Sign up on The Movie Database (TMDb) website.

+2. **Request API Key:** Navigate to the API section in your account settings on TMDb.
+Fill out the required details to apply for an API key.
+If asked for a website URL, you can input "NA" if not applicable.
+Once approved, you will find your API key in the API sidebar of your account.

+## Understanding Similarity Score and Cosine Similarity

+### Similarity Score
+- **Definition:** It is a numerical value between 0 and 1 that indicates how similar two items are based on their text details.

+### Cosine Similarity
+- **Functionality:** Measures the cosine of the angle between two vectors in a multi-dimensional space.
+- **Advantage:** Useful for determining similarity between documents regardless of their size, emphasizing orientation rather than distance.

+These measures help in efficiently recommending items (such as movies) by quantifying their textual similarity using mathematical metrics like cosine similarity.